 Manning is a prototypical NFL quarterback, possessing a strong and tall frame, a powerful arm and fine leadership skills.
 He’s a smart player, who is able to read defenses and adjust plays with aplomb.
 Although not quick footed or speedy, he can get out of the way of an oncoming defender.
 Manning’s release is very quick; he shows fine balance and body control and good field vision.

 Until he won 2006’s Super Bowl XLI, Manning was known for not being able to get the job done in the big game.
 Not only did he lead the Colts to victory in that contest but also he was chosen as the game MVP.
-He’s considered to be one of the finest quarterbacks of his generation.
+He was awarded the NFL MVP award for the third time in 2008.